From hero to zero? Cool Earth examines The UK government’s Net Zero strategy

 So at first glance, the UK government has a seemingly credible plan, but who doesn’t ahead of the largest environmental summit of the decade?

-Past experience suggests this report won’t be backed by action for three simple reasons.
+Past experience suggests The UK government’s Net Zero strategy won’t be backed by action for three simple reasons.

 1. The plan depends on technologies that are small-scale prototypes to offset huge, ongoing fossil fuel emissions.

 2. It pays little attention to protecting the world’s key carbon sinks, despite the UK’s position as the world’s sixth-largest economy.
 A promised £2.3bn for International Climate Finance compared with the £4.5bn cuts to UK aid suggests it has chosen not to participate in global action.